RiyaShenoy07/Musify-web-app-for-music/README.md

 - Feature 2: Responsive design
 - Feature 3: Dynamic content via JavaScript
 - Feature 4: Easy to navigate, clean layout
-- Feature 5 : User friendly and bug free
+- Feature 5: User friendly and bug free
-- Feature : Good for beginners to learn basic html,css, and js
+- Feature 6: Good for beginners to learn basic html,css, and js

+## Added comments
+Added additional comments on every block of code for better understanding

 ## Technologies Used

 - **HTML5** - For the structure and content of the page.
 - **CSS3** - For styling and responsive design.
 - **JavaScript** - For interactivity and dynamic content.

+## Installation
+git clone